Mode jumping MCMC for Bayesian variable selection in GLMM: Introduction

+Different approaches can be applied for calculation of marginal likelihoods.
+For linear models with conjugate priors, analytic expressions are available~\citep{Clyde:Ghosh:Littman:2010}.
+In more general settings, MCMC algorithms combined with e.g. Chib's method~\citep{chib1995marginal} can be applied, giving however computationally expensive procedures.
+See also~\citet{Friel2012} for alternative MCMC based methods.
+For Gaussian latent variables, the computational task can be efficiently solved through the integrated nested Laplace approximation (INLA) approach \citep{rue2009eINLA}. \citet{HubinStorvikINLA} compare INLA with MCMC based methods, showing that INLA based approximations are extremely accurate and require much less computational effort than the MCMC approaches for within-model calculations.

-In this paper we introduce a novel MCMC algorithm, the mode jumping MCMC (MJMCMC), for search through the model space.
-This approach is based on the idea of mode jumping within MCMC - resulting in an MCMC algorithm which manages to efficiently explore the model space by means of introducing locally optimized proposals and thus being able to jump between modes and escape from local optima.
+In this paper we introduce a novel MCMC algorithm for search through the model space, the mode jumping MCMC (MJMCMC).
+The focus will be on Gaussian latent variable models, for which efficient approximations to marginal likelihoods are available.
+The algorithm is based on the idea of mode jumping within MCMC - resulting in an MCMC algorithm which manages to efficiently explore the model space by means of mode jumping, applicable through large jumps combined with local optimization.
 Mode jumping MCMC methods within a continuous space setting were first suggested by~\citet{Tjelmeland99modejumping}.
-In order to escape from a local mode we first make a large jump, then perform a local optimization and finally a concentric randomization around the local mode.
-In this article we modify the algorithm to the discrete space of possible models, requiring both new ways of making large jumps and performing local optimization.
-A specific feature of our approach is the utilization of marginal likelihoods within each model where model parameters are marginalized out.
-We include mixtures of proposal distributions and parallelization for further improving the performance of the algorithm.
+We modify the algorithm to the discrete space of possible models, requiring both new ways of making large jumps and of performing local optimization.
+We include mixtures of proposal distributions and parallelization to further improve the performance of the algorithm.
 A valid acceptance probability within the Metropolis-Hastings setting is constructed based on the use of backward kernels.

-The paper consists of the modeling part (section~\ref{section2}), where statement of the mathematical problem addressed is given; the algorithmic part (section \ref{section3}), where the main contributions of the paper, namely the suggested MJMCMC algorithm is described; the experimental part (section \ref{section4}), where further discussion on specification of the particular applied models and application of our algorithms is presented: in particular, we address three examples with a normal Bayesian regression, an example with a logistic regression and finally an example with a Poisson regression with a latent Gaussian field model applied to a real epigenetic data set; the experimental part is followed by the discussion (section \ref{section5}) with some conclusions and suggestions for further research; a proof of the balance equation for the suggested algorithm and detailed pseudo-codes for local combinatorial optimizers are given in appendix~\ref{ergproof} and \ref{B} available in the supplementary materials.